Arksine/moonraker/docs/web_api.md

 - `current_hash`: hash of the most recent commit on disk
 - `remote_hash`: hash of the most recent commit pushed to the remote
-- `is_valid`: true if installation is a valid git repo on the master branch and an "origin" set to the official remote
+- `is_valid`: true if installation is a valid git repo on the master branch and an "origin" set to the official remote.
+For `zip` and `zip_beta` types this will report false if Moonraker is unable to fetch the current repo state from GitHub.
-- `is_dirty`: true if the repo has been modified
+- `is_dirty`: true if the repo has been modified.
+This will always be false for `zip` and `zip_beta` types.
-- `detached`: true if the repo is currently in a detached state
+- `detached`: true if the repo is currently in a detached state.
+For `zip` and `zip_beta` types it is considered detached if the local release info does not match what is present on the remote.
 - `debug_enabled`: True when `enable_repo_debug` has been configured.
 This
     will bypass repo validation allowing detached updates, and updates from a remote/branch other than than the primary (typically origin/master).